 The International Business Centre of Madeira comprises presently three sectors of investment: the Industrial Free Trade Zone, the International Shipping Register - MAR and the International Services.

-Madeira's tax regime has been approved by the European Commission as legal State Aid and its deadline has recently been extended by the E.C. until the end of 2020.
+Madeira's tax regime has been agreed with the European Commission as legal State Aid and its deadline has recently been extended by the E.C. until the end of 2027.

 Print | |